danpowell88/home/README.md

 * Migrate washing machine automation

 #### Master Bedroom
-* Get bed occupancy working
+* ~~Get bed occupancy working~~
 * Sleeping bayesian sensors
 * Wake / Sleep automations
 * General motion based on wake/sleep
 * ~~Master switches to turn off devices/lights~~
 * Add double switch for fan
 * Bed accent lighting
+* Turn on / of lights depending on if bed state is off and has been off for > 10 minutes

 #### Ensuite Shower
 * Turn on fan when humidity is high after shower